On first start, some basic configuration is done; see also Quick Start Guide: Getting Started. But there is more under the hood.

 To access the Configuration Menu, go toand see the following dialog:

 In the screenshot above, see some General Options you can set.
-Depending on the distribution, the default settings can vary; sometimes the Splash Screen is disabled for example.
+Depending on the distribution, the default settings can vary.
 When hovering over the options with the mouse pointer, a tooltip will show to explain the individual settings.

 |Check to enable the Amarok system tray icon.|